 I am a fifth-year Ph.D. student in mathematics at UC Berkeley working with David Nadler.
-My contact information is available in CV.
-I received my A.B. in mathematics from Princeton University, where I got advised by János Kollár and coadvised by Joaquín Moraga.
+Previously, I did my A.B. at Princeton University, where I got advised by

 My research interests lie in algebraic geometry, homological algebra and symplectic geometry.
 I am particularly interested in: